olimorris/hledger-forecast/README.md

     Usage: hledger-forecast summarize [options]

-    -f, --forecast FILE              The path to the FORECAST CSV/YML file to summarize -r, --roll-up PERIOD             The period to roll-up your forecasts into.
+    -f, --forecast FILE              The path to the FORECAST CSV file to summarize -r, --roll-up PERIOD             The period to roll-up your forecasts into.
 One of:
                                      [yearly], [half-yearly], [quarterly], [monthly], [weekly], [daily]
     -v, --verbose                    Show additional information in the summary